 Either way, you need to speak with a Financial Advisor to understand how much and how to properly report on that year’s tax return!

-Recently I had a conversation my CPA about whether someone is better winning cash or an actual prize.
+Recently I had a conversation with my CPA about whether someone is better winning cash or an actual prize.
 What I learned was, it depends.
 But most of the time, you’re probably better off taking the cash.
 If you win cash, you can simply set aside a portion of your winnings to cover the tax.

 If you win a non-cash prize it can be quite a burden since you’ll have to pay taxes based on the value of your winnings.
 And the value can be highly subjective.
 For example, you could win a car and they say it’s worth 40,000 dollars, but, you could buy the same car on a weekend close-out sale from your local dealer for 35k.